Contact the OEP

 Level 1 (Ground Floor), Walter Boas (Building 163)

 The University of Melbourne

-Based at Australia's best-ranked university, the Office for Environmental Programs (OEP) offers Australia’s leading professional environmental graduate degree.
-We have over 15 years of teaching excellence, with students having access to over 200 subject options from across 12 Faculties.
+Based at Australia's best-ranked University, the OEP offers our country's leading professional environmental graduate degree.
+We have over 15 years of teaching excellence and our students have access to over 200 subject options from across 12 Faculties.
 Almost 1500 people have graduated from the program and they are highly sought after by employers with 89% in employment post graduation.
 The world-leading teaching and research excellence of The University of Melbourne combined with a global alumni network makes the OEP the right choice for advancing your career in Environmental Sustainability.

 Our academic teaching team use innovative approaches to integrate the experiences of industry, local government and not-for-profit representatives into the classroom by running panel discussions and hypothetical discussions – an opportunity to connect with experts in the sustainability and environment space.
 Academics also provide leadership in a number of key sustainability forums such as the Sustainability Executive, and continually engage with industry and local government via research project supervision and collaborative projects.

 Our Community and Industry Advisory Board (CIAB)